 It’s no news to anyone that driving while drunk is a terrible idea—yet many people still get behind the wheel when they’re under the influence.
 Unfortunately, this means drunk driving accidents are very common on Griffin roads.
 In fact, one in three deaths that occur in the state of Georgia involve someone driving while intoxicated with alcohol or drugs.
 This puts other drivers on the road at serious risk and can lead to life-altering accidents and injuries.
-If you or a loved one was hurt in a drunk driving accident, an experienced Griffin drunk driving accident lawyer can help you recover for what you’ve suffered.
+If you or a loved one were hurt in a drunk driving accident, an experienced Griffin drunk driving accident lawyer can help you recover for what you’ve suffered.

 John Foy & Associates has been working exclusively with personal injury victims for more than 20 years.
 Our goal is to help you recover what you need to financially deal with the painful and costly aftermath of an accident.
 We also believe every victim of an accident deserves full financial recovery, and we fight for that right.
 For a FREE, no-risk consultation with one of our attorneys, call us today at 404-400-4000 or fill out the form to your right today.